sambanova/generative_data_prep/README.md

         <td><code>pretrained_tokenizer</code></td>
         <td>str</td>
         <td>The model-specific tokenizer to use when tokenizing the input dataset.</td>
-        <td>There are two ways you can specify the tokenizer.
-The first and preferred option is to provide the directory path to the base checkpoint that you have downloaded locally.
-The second option is to pass in the model ID from the Hugging Face model card.
-For example, for Mistral-7B-v0.1, use <code>"mistralai/Mistral-7B-v0.1"</code>.
-If the model is gated on Hugging Face, you will need to request access and <a href="https://huggingface.co/docs/huggingface_hub/en/guides/cli#huggingface-cli-login">log in on the Hugging Face CLI</a> before executing the data preparation command.</td>
+        <td>You can specify the tokenizer in two ways.
+The first, preferred option is to provide the directory path to the locally downloaded base checkpoint.
+The second option is to use the model ID from the Hugging Face model card, such as <code>"mistralai/Mistral-7B-v0.1"</code> for Mistral-7B-v0.1.
+If the model is gated on Hugging Face, you must request access and <a href="https://huggingface.co/docs/huggingface_hub/en/guides/cli#huggingface-cli-login">log in via the Hugging Face CLI</a> before executing the data preparation command.</td>
         </tr>
         <tr>
             <td><code>max_seq_length</code></td>